A Door of Hope Peer Facilitator Training Community

 Like a dormant tree sprouts new buds each spring, we - and our marriage - began showing signs of new life.

-Walking forward through an open door of hope led to my decision to become certified as a life coach, followed by certification as a CPSAS (Certified Pastoral Sex Addiction Specialist, as well as completing the highly respected Multidimensional Partner Trauma Model training through APSATS (Association of Partners of Sex Addicts Trauma Specialists).
+Walking forward through an open door of hope led to my decision to become certified as a life coach, followed by certification as a CPSAS (Certified Pastoral Sex Addiction Specialist) as well as completing the highly respected Multidimensional Partner Trauma Model training through APSATS (Association of Partners of Sex Addicts Trauma Specialists).

 I loved working with partners in the coaching relationship, both one on one and in groups.
 However, my passion is more in alignment with training, equipping and supporting those with a passion to facilitate groups in their local churches, communities or online.
 That passion ultimately led to the creation of A Door of Hope: Peer Facilitator Training.
 My preparation for creating curriculum, training peer facilitators and providing ongoing support also includes training as a Stephen Ministries leader, developing curriculum and a training experience as a Hospice Volunteer Director and Manager of Volunteer Services in a Milwaukee, Wisconsin hospital.
 Leading and co-leading groups through a national prison ministry, as well as leadership responsibilities in three churches I called home for 30 plus years, further developed my understanding of the power of processing life in a safe community.

-About my faith perspective
+About my faith journey

 Hope-filled lives experience joy